Overview

 • Short Sales - A short sale involves the sale of a security that the Client does not own in the hope of

 purchasing the same security at a later date at a lower price.
-To make delivery to the buyer, the Client
+To make delivery, the Client must borrow

-must borrow the security and is obligated to return the security to the lender, which is accomplished
+the security and is obligated to return the security to the lender, which is accomplished by a later

-by a later purchase of the security.
-The Client realizes a profit or a loss as a result of a short sale if the
+purchase of the security.
+The Client realizes a profit or a loss as a result of a short sale if the price of the

-price of the security decreases or increases respectively between the date of the short sale and the date
+security decreases or increases respectively between the date of the short sale and the date on which the

 • Unit Investment Trust (UIT) – An investment company that offers a fixed, unmanaged portfolio,